jliikala/itsmejuhaco/content/whats-brewing.md

 date: 2018-01-11T11:10:51+02:00
 draft: false
 featimg: "/images/split-next.jpg"
+description: "Welcome to the "what's brewing?" section of this site.
+This is where I list some of the stuff I've been recently involved with and also something that I'm going to be working on next."
 ---

 Welcome to the "what's brewing?" section of this site.
 This is where I list some of the stuff I've been recently involved with and also something that I'm going to be working on next.